Wilhelmine, Gräfin von Lichtenau: Biography

-The future Countess von Lichetenau's father, Johann Elias Enke, was a chamber musician in service of King Frederick II of Prussia.
+The future Countess (Gräfin in German) von Lichetenau's father, Johann Elias Enke, was a chamber musician in service of King Frederick II of Prussia.
 Wilhelmine met Crown Prince Fredrick William in 1764.
-The king preferred that the crown prince maintain a relationship with her rather than have changing relationships with foreign women, and in 1769, during which for most of the year she was 15 and he 24, she became the crown prince's official mistress.
+The king preferred that the crown prince maintain a relationship with her rather than have changing relationships with foreign women, and in 1769 she became the crown prince's official mistress.

 The couple had five children, of whom only the youngest survived to adulthood: